TritonDataCenter/sdc-imgapi/docs/index.md

 ## Manifest: disabled

 A boolean indicating if this image is disabled.
-A disabled image is only visible to its owner in cloudapi.
 A disabled image cannot be used for provisioning.
+Disabling an image will remove it from the default list of images returned by [ListImages](#ListImages).
+However, a user can still list it via with the `state=all` parameter.

 The [DisableImage](#DisableImage) and [EnableImage](#EnableImage) api
 endpoints can be used to update the disabled state of an image.